 A Demat account is an important tool for safekeeping shares.
 Demat accounts eases the process of share trading and makes it quicker as well.
 Initially, shares were held in a physical form via share certificates.
 That made the entire procedure tedious and time consuming.
 To eliminate such limitations, the National Securities Depository Limited (NSDL) was established in 1996.
 They brought the concept of Demat accounts that enabled electronic storage of shares and securities of companies.
 In India, if you want to invest in the stock market, it is compulsory to open a Demat account.

-- Eliminates the risk of paper-based share certificates: Before the advent of the demat account, shares existed as physical paper certificates.
-If you held shares of a company, you had to safe-keep a dozen of paper certificates.
+Before the advent of the Demat account, shares existed as physical paper certificates.
+If you held shares of a company, you had to safe keep a dozen of paper certificates.
 These were vulnerable to tampering, theft, loss, and forgery.
 Moreover, the transfer of shares involved lengthy paperwork that was prone to error and delays.
-With a demat account, you can store all these shares electronically in a safe and secure digital repository
+With a Demat account, you can store all these shares electronically in a safe and secure digital repository.

-- Convenient share storage and transfer: This allows you to store any number of shares, so you can trade in volumes and monitor the details of all the shares you hold in a demat account.
-It further facilitates the swift transfer of shares while trading online
+This allows you to store any number of shares, so you can trade in volumes and monitor the details of all the shares you hold in a Demat account.
+It further facilitates the swift transfer of shares while trading online.

-- Stores various investments: Besides the shares, the demat account can also hold multiple assets, like bonds, mutual funds, exchange traded funds, government securities, etc
+Besides the shares, the Demat account can also hold multiple assets, like bonds, mutual funds, exchange traded funds, government securities, etc.

-- Nomination: A demat account also provides the nomination facility as per the process described by the depository.
-In case of the investor’s demise, the appointed nominee will receive the shareholding in the demat account
+A Demat account also provides the nomination facility as per the process described by the depository.
+In case of the investor’s demise, the appointed nominee will receive the shareholding in the Demat account.